What We Do

 Research + Advocacy

-• Increased help-seeking intentions
+• increased help-seeking intentions

-• Higher reported sense of belonging and connection
+• stronger sense of belonging and connection

 Data and results are listed on our impact page.